-Right from the time of conceiving, through the course of a pregnancy, mothers are expected to make some changes to adapt to the new state of their bodies and to ensure the maximum health of their baby.
+Right from the time of conceiving through the course of a pregnancy, mothers are expected to make some changes to adapt to the new state of their bodies and ensure their baby's maximum health.

 Because of the weak state of babies’ immune systems, adults and child caregivers who regularly come in contact with a child not only need to observe basic hygienic protocols but may also need to take the extra step to ensure that they are not a health hazard to the child.
 One of such ways is getting vaccinated for certain contagious diseases like the flu.

-Are you a concerned parent wondering how to ensure the maximum healthcare of your kids?
+Are you a concerned parent wondering how to ensure the maximum healthcare for your kids?

 Then this is for you.